10 BEST Things To Do In Ushuaia, Argentina In 2026

 This hike offers beautiful coastal views and a peaceful escape from the busier trails.
 The route follows the Beagle Channel, passing through forests and open meadows before reaching an old abandoned ranch (Estancia Túnel).
 The scenery along the way is absolutely stunning.

 Since it is an easy trail, people of any fitness level can do it.
+Also, super accessible by Uber or taxi.

 9. Eat at Bodegón Fueguino Restaurant